dotlang/language/README.md

 5. `a,b := ${1, 100}`
 6. `a,_ := ${1, 100}`

-## import keyword
+## import

 **Syntax**

-1. `import "/path/to/module"`
-2. `import "/path/to/module" -> Name`
-3. `import "/path/to/module1,/path/to/module2" -> Name`
+`TypeName := $["/path/to/module" "/path/to/other_module]`

 **Notes**

+1. Basically, modules can be represented as untyped structs.
+You use `$` to denote they are untyped and add a sequence of one or more strings to represent their path.
-1. This keyword is used to import definitions from another module into current module's namespace.
-After importing a module, you can use its types, call its functions or work with the bindings that are defined in that module.
+2. After importing a module, you can use its types, call its functions or work with the bindings that are defined in that module.
-2. You can import a module into a named namespace.
-If you do this, you can only access its definitions by prefixing namespace name (`namespace::definition`) (Example 2)
+3. You can import a module as a new type (Example 1) or into current namespace (Example 2).
-3. Note that definitions that start with an underscore are considered private and will not be available when you import their module.
+4. Note that definitions that start with an underscore are considered private and will not be available when you import their container module.
-4. Any binding definition at module-level, is added to the default namespace.
-This is what will be imported when you import the module.
 5. `/` in the beginning is a shortcut for `file/`.
 Namespace path starts with a protocol which determines the location of the file for a namespace.
-You can also use other namespace protocols like `Github` (`import git/path/to/module`).
+You can also use other namespace protocols like `Github` (`git/path/to/module`) (Example 5).
-6. You can import multiple modules with the same package using notation in Example 3.
+6. You can import multiple modules (with the same prefix) using notation in Example 3.
+If you assign the output to a TypeName, it will contain a merged set of all given modules (Example 4 and 8).
 7. If an import path starts with `./` or `../` means the module path is relative to the current module.
-8. It is an error if as a result of imports, there are two exactly similar bindings (same name and type) in use.
-In this case, none of conflicting bindings will be available for use.
+8. It is an error if as a result of imports, there are two exactly similar bindings or types (same name and type) in use.
+In this case, only none of conflicting bindings will be available for use.
-9. You can merge multiple modules' bindings into a single namespace (Example 9).
-10. You can import from a specific branch and use a binding to build import path (Example 10 and 11).
+9. You can import from a specific branch and use a binding to build import path (Example 6 and 7).
-11. You have to add a branch/tag/commit name after repository name when importing from GitHub.
+10. You have to add a branch/tag/commit name after repository name when importing from GitHub.

 **Examples**

-1. `import "/core/st/Socket"`
-2. Import another module under a new namespace alias: `import /core/std/Socket -> mod1`
-3. Import multiple modules: `import /core/std/{Queue, Stack, Heap}`
-4. `import "git/github.com/net/server/branch1/dir1/dir2/module"`
-5. `import "svn/bitbucket.com/net/server"`
-6. Import and rename multiple modules: `import "/core/std/{Queue, Stack, Heap}" -> A, B, C`
-7. Assign a binding to a definition inside another namespace: `createSocket := mod1::createSocket`
-8. `SocketType := mod1::SocketType`
+1. `SocketType := $["/core/st/Socket"]`
-9. `import "/code/std/Socket, /code/std/Net" -> Nt`
+2. `_ := $["/core/st/Socket"]`
+3. `_ := $["/core/std/{Queue, Stack, Heap}"]`
+4. `MergedType := $["/core/std/{Queue, Stack, Heap}"]`
+5. `MyModule := $["git/github.com/net/server/branch1/dir1/dir2/module"]`
-10. `base_cassandra := "github/apache/cassandra/mybranch"`
+6. `base_cassandra := "github/apache/cassandra/mybranch"`
-11. `import [base_cassandra "/path/module"] -> A`
+7. `_ := $[base_cassandra "/path/module"]`
+8. `Q, S, H := $["/core/std/{Queue, Stack, Heap}"]`

 # Type system